 3. Cutting Bottlenecks Out of the Picture

-A lot of times managers and decision makers often don’t realize the fact that they become a bottleneck, whether they like to or not.
+A lot of times managers and decision-makers often don’t realize the fact that they become a bottleneck, whether they like to or not.
 This will help identify those areas where it needs to be improved and speed up things which will play a huge role in ensuring the end product or service reaches customers in time.

 4. Create Communication Channels

-The concept of using BPM for small business will soon open up new communication channels like never before.
+The concept of using BPM for small businesses will soon open up new communication channels like never before.
 People in the office will be able to use the comments section on projects.
 They can send emails and automatic notifications will encourage everyone to make timely decisions.
 It also leads to easier file access and improved safety in an encrypted environment.

 - Lack of access to files as they are stored in individual computers